 My inspiration to pursue a career in massage therapy first came to me while working as a registered nurse at National Rehabilitation Hospital (NRH) in Washington, DC; I was caring for those who suffered neurological and cognitive impairments, such as stroke, spinal cord and traumatic brain injury.
 The profound healing benefits from both manual and physical therapy, coupled with my passion to make an immediate difference in the lives of others, solidified my decision to eventually choose this path.

 My expertise in clinical nursing, the clinical research process (as a clinical research associate in the pharmaceutical industry) and as a bodyworker, encompasses over 30 years combined, enabling me to offer a unique blend of traditional medical training, critical assessment skills and a variety of complementary healing modalities in an effort to heal others.
 As my practice evolved, I developed both a fond interest and rewarding experience in the treatment of symptoms pertaining to Parkinson Disease, MS and ALS.
 Additionally, I offer maintenance, event and rehabilitative massage for the athletic performer and those with various rehabilitative conditioning needs including, but not limited to, hip, knee, and shoulder injuries, repairs and replacements, as well as acute and chronic headaches, back/spinal issues and pain related to TMJD, fibromyalgia (FM), chronic fatigue syndrome (CFS) and myofascial pain syndrome (MPS).
-I trained with John Barnes and learned his approach to myofascial release and my practice was transformed the day I incorporated myofascial release (MFR) into my treatment protocol; the impact on my clients was simply profound.
+I trained under (and continue to train with) John Barnes and the day I applied his signature approach (myofascial release - MFR) to my treatment protocol, was the day my practice was transformed.
 The release of this intricate web not only is necessary in alleviating pain syndromes, but it truly feels wonderful.
 Trust that I have created a completely safe, quiet, and very comforting environment to address the complex medical, rehabilitative and/or emotional needs and make it my priority to work in alignment with other healthcare providers.

 "I hope nursing will grow stronger in numbers with more passionate and compassionate people inspired to pursue nursing and driven to make a difference in the lives of others." ~ Lisa